 Whilst the policies directly inform the decision making process, their strength and successful application will ultimately determine whether or not the overall AAP objectives are achieved.
-The following table therefore sets out the objectives and which AAP policies will contribute towards their achievement:
+Some objectives will be addressed through the Councils' Local Plan policies that are applicable to the AAP area and ‡the following table therefore sets out the objectives and which AAP policies will contribute towards their achievement:

-Table 2 - AAP Monitoring Framework
+Table 2: AAP Monitoring Framework

 AAP Objective AAP Policies 1.
 Build on the area's international reputation in the automotive industries and support Nissan in its expansion and investment in the UK.
 S1, S3 2.
 Enable the North East to continue to achieve a positive balance of trade in goods, thereby strongly supporting the growth and resilience of the UK economy.
 S1, S3 3.
-Deliver a key element of the Sunderland City Deal (in partnership with South Tyneside) with Government and to support the North East LEP to stimulate local jobs and growth in the local economy.
+Deliver a key element of the-City Deal with Government and to support the North East LEP to stimulate local jobs and growth in the local economy.
 S1, S3, S4, Del1 4.
 Attract European-scale 'super suppliers', especially linked to automotive industries and encourage investment and expansion by existing businesses.
 S1, S3, S4

 AAP Objective AAP Policies 5.
 Ensure the North East has sufficient land to meet the demand of growth employment sectors, in the most appropriate locations to attract private sector investment.
-S1, S3, S4 6.
+S1, S2, S3, S4 6.
 Ensure links to sub-regional infrastructure, including ports, roads and airports.
 S1 7.
 Ensure a suitable transport network to realise the vision.
 D1, D2, T1, T2 8.
 Ensure access to a skilled workforce to realise the vision.
 S5, T1, T2, T3 9.
 Protect and enhance the biodiversity offering of the location including through mitigation.
 EN1, EN2, EN3 10.
 Encourage design and development based on sound sustainability principles.
 S5, D1, D2, IT2, T3, T4, N1, IN2, EN1, EN2, EN3 11.
 Create a central hub to provide identity and encourage public transport.
 S6, D1, T2, T3, T4 12.
+Maximise opportunities to bring in public sector and private sector funding.
+Del2 13.
 Improve flood alleviation, water quality and habitat connectivity along the River Don.
 D1, IN2